itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 	:scale: 100

 As we can see in this figure, each plane is of a type **cv::Mat** class from **openCV** library which we know.
-**m_data** corresponds to the zero-based two-dimensional matrix-index for a perticular plane.
+**m_data** corresponds to the zero-based two-dimensional matrix-index for a particular plane.
 This matrix-index can be retrieved using **seekMat()** method and later on with the use of **get_mdata()** method, we can have the matrix pointer of the whole plane.
 The return type of **get_mdata()** method is **int*** which can be type-casted by **cv:Mat*** easily.
 Please read the section `Direct Access to the underlying cv::Mat`_ to understand this concept in detail with a working example.

-Following are some sample codes to get one quickly understand *basic programing structure of Data Objects*.
+Following are some sample codes to get one quickly understand *basic programming structure of Data Objects*.

 The following code creates an empty data object with no dimensions (0) and no type (0).